Saren-Arterius/ussr/README.md

 # Ultra Simple Screen Recorder
 This program is for recording screen on Linux.
-This program utilizes ffmpeg's kmsgrab capture and vaapi encoding to achieve highest possible performance at least on my laptop.
+This program utilizes ffmpeg's kmsgrab capture and vaapi encoding to achieve highest possible performance at least on ~~our~~ my laptop.

 Currently only Arch Linux, X11 (and maybe intel iGPUs) is supported.